angelacorte/presentation-aggregate-clf-cbf/content/_index.md

 # Our goal

+{{% spacer %}}

-Ensure guarantees on the transient behavior of the system, not only on the eventual one.
+Ensure *guarantees on the transient behavior* of the system, not only on the eventual one.

 ---